telesvar/projective/README.md

 # Projective – Project-Management API

-Projective is a lightweight, multi-tenant REST backend that lets organisations track projects, tasks and issues with fine-grained, role-based access control.
+Projective is a lightweight, multi-tenant REST backend that lets organisations track teams, workspaces, projects, tasks and issues with fine-grained, role-based access control.

 ## Table of Contents
 - [Features](#features)